stuartlynne/qlmux_proxy/README.md

 ## Thu May  2 05:01:13 PM PDT 2024

 ## Overview
-This is the new version of *QLMux Proxy* that is designed to support label printing to Brother QL printers that are set up in pools to allow for increased throughput and redundancy and act as a proxy for RaceDB to use a dynamically found RFID reader.
+This is the new version of *QLMuxd* that is designed to support label printing to Brother QL printers that are set up in pools to allow for increased throughput and redundancy and act as a proxy for RaceDB to use a dynamically found RFID reader.

+The new version uses SNMP broadcast discovery to find QL Label printers and Impinj RFID readers on the network and automatically configure them for use if possible.

 The goal is to:
 - simplify the setup and use of the QL printers and RFID readers for events for RaceDB use.
 - allow for easy swapping of printers and RFID readers without changing the RaceDB configuration.
+- better diagnostics and control of the printers and RFID readers using a simple Web Status page.

 QLMux Proxy changes:

-no static configuration file
+- no static configuration files
-use of SNMP Broadcast Discovery to find Brother label printers and Impinj RFID readers support for proxying traffic from to a found RFID router a web status page to monitor printer and RFID readers and effect some configuration for printer queues
+- use of SNMP Broadcast Discovery to find Brother label printers and Impinj RFID readers
+- support for proxying traffic from to a found RFID router
+- a web status page to monitor printer and RFID readers and effect some configuration for printer queues

 *QLMux Proxy* was designed to support label printing to Brother QL printers that are set up in pools to allow for increased throughput